We have designed our ambitious curriculum to challenge all our children regardless of their individual needs and life

-In addition to daily phonics lessons, children in Keystage 1 take part in individual, guided group and whole class reading sessions, led by an adult.
+In addition to daily phonics lessons, children in Keystage 1 take part in individual and whole class reading sessions, led by an adult.

 The focus in these sessions shifts towards the children’s understanding of the texts they are reading as they become fluent readers and they begin to develop the skills of inference and deduction.
 In these sessions, children mostly share texts which link to topic learning so that they are able to make links with their learning across the curriculum.

 Children that are not making the progress we expect to see will receive 1:1 phonic tutoring by a qualified member of staff.
 The aim is for all children to ‘catch up and keep up’.
 Children that come to us from other schools at the start of September or mid-way through the year, will be assessed, grouped and supported with 1:1 tutoring, if required.

 Our assemblies promote the ethos of the school.
 Each month we focus on a range of values themes, growth mindset focus, composer and language of the month.
 This specific teaching is interwoven throughout all we do.

 Parents and carers are invited to attend a variety of assemblies.
 We encourage attendance as this promotes community spirit, and shows the school and the home working together in support of the children's achievements.